arackaf/simple-react-bootstrap/readme.md

 Note that the dist folder this project installs with also has stand-alone builds of just the modal, navBar, and buttonDropdown, if you don't need them all; just be aware that NavBar is bundled with buttonDropdown, since it uses it.

 Lastly, if you want to test these components from just a script tag, like in a jsbin, or similar, then you can use the `simple-react-bootstrap-script-tag.js` file, also in the dist folder.
 You can see code using it [here](https://github.com/arackaf/simple-react-bootstrap/blob/master/runGlobal.htm) with the real work being done [here](https://github.com/arackaf/simple-react-bootstrap/blob/master/test-runner/testGlobal.es6)

 # Documentation

-The documentation / samples for these components follows, but a quick note on why there's no tabs component.
-It boils down to the fact that's easier to manually implement tabs components as needed, than to abstract it well.
-The markup Bootstrap is expecting is rather straightforward, and it's reasonably easy to write helpers tailored to your app's architecture that listens to the right clicks, and adds the active class where needed.
+The documentation / samples for these components follow, but first a quick note on why there's no `tabs` component.
+It boils down to the fact that it's easier to manually implement a tabs component as needed, than to abstract it well.
+The markup Bootstrap is expecting is rather straightforward, and it's reasonably easy to write helpers tailored to your app's architecture that listens for the right clicks, and adds the `active` class where needed.
 For example, here's what my MobX helpers look like for rendering Bootstrap tabs.

 ```javascript
 const TabToggle = ({ model, tabProperty }) => observer(props => {